AceCentre/SpeakBook/README.md

 ## Licence

-As per the original project, this is issued under [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) licewnce.
+As per the original project, this is issued under [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) licence.